 Melt lard and peanut butter in a dutch oven.

 Stir in the remaining ingredients.
-The mixture will be very stiff.
+The mixture will be stiff and wet.

-Spoon into a 9 x13 glass casserole or disposable aluminum pan and spread flat.
+Spoon into a 9 x13 glass casserole or half gallon waxed milk container.
 When hard, cut into squares and you can store any excess in the freezer.

 These strategies don’t cost you much but on those nights when the wind blows icy cold and the snow swirls around, our feathered friends will be puffed up and cozy in the shelters that we provided, well-nourished and hydrated.
 To read more about Bird Buffets go to my post Berry Bird Buffet.